List of McDonald's products: Shakes

 Shakes are available in all U.S. McDonald's and many global markets.
 Permanent flavors are vanilla, strawberry, and chocolate; regional or seasonal flavors include eggnog (during Christmas), honeycomb, Arctic Orange (sherbet), orange cream, Shamrock Shake (a green, spearmint limited-time offer shake for St. Patrick's Day), chocolate mint, and Rolo (available only in Canada and the UK.
-This flavored milkshake was also available in the Republic of Ireland during the summer of 2007 for a limited time only).
+This flavored shake was also available in the Republic of Ireland during the summer of 2007 for a limited time only).
 In June 1975, 13 months before the celebration of the United States Bicentennial, McDonald's introduced a blueberry-flavored shake in order to advertise "Red, White, and Blueberry Shakes" for independence day celebrations, which were available through August of that year.
 The run was repeated in summer 1976, but not since.
 In the U.S., starting in February 2010, Triple Thick Shakes were rebranded under the McCafe name, along with the addition of whipped cream, and a cherry on top, and a significant reduction in size.
-In Canada, McDonald's milkshakes are still sold under the Triple Thick name.
+In Canada, McDonald's shakes are still sold under the Triple Thick name.

 Alcoholic beverages

-Beer of different brands (varies locally) is available at McDonald's in Belgium, Czech Republic, France, Germany, Greece, Italy, Lithuania, Portugal, Romania, Slovenia, and Spain.
+Beer of different brands (varies locally) is available at McDonald's in Belgium, Czech Republic, France, Greece, Italy, Lithuania, Portugal, Romania, Slovenia, and Spain.
 Wine, Santa Julia of the Malbec varietal, is available at McDonald's restaurants in the province of Mendoza, Argentina, as part of a special menu called Sabores Mendocinos ('Mendoza flavours').